bongomarcel/RankingEvaluation/README.md

 # Ranking Evaluation Tool
-A script for evaluating the stability and sensitivity (or discriminative power) of the most common information retrieval evaluation measures such as "mean average precision" (MAP), "normalised discounted cumulative gain" (nDCG), etc., when unlabelled test data is used to evaluate ranking systems.
+A script for evaluating the stability and sensitivity (or discriminative power) of the most common information retrieval evaluation measures such as "average precision" (AP), "normalised discounted cumulative gain" (nDCG), etc., when unlabelled test data is used to evaluate ranking systems.
 This tool also computes significance values when comparing performance differences between ranking systems.

 ### Background information